-• We decide how to vote on the proposals concerning stock compensation including stock option plans and restricted stock units, taking into account impact on the shareholder value and rights of shareholders, the level of compensation, the recipients of stock compensation, and reasonableness, etc.
+We decide how to vote on the proposals concerning stock compensation including stock option plans and restricted stock units, taking into account impact on the shareholder value and rights of shareholders, the level of compensation, the recipients of stock compensation, and reasonableness, etc.

-- We generally vote against the proposals seeking to lower the strike price of stock options. - We generally vote for the proposals seeking to require approval of shareholders for change in the strike price of stock options. - We generally vote against the stock compensation, if terms of exercise including the percentage of dilution are unclear. - We generally vote against the stock compensation granted to statutory auditors. - As directors who become members of the audit committee at the company with a three committee structure, directors who become members of the audit committee at the company with a board with audit committee structure and outside directors are required to perform duties as director, we consider the stock compensation for them differently from statutory auditors at the company with a statutory auditor structure. - We generally vote against the stock compensation granted to any third parties other than employees. - We generally vote against the stock compensation if it is judged likely to be used as a tool for takeover defense.
+- We generally vote against the proposals seeking to lower the strike price of stock options. - We generally vote for the proposals seeking to require approval of shareholders for change in the strike price of stock options. - We generally vote against the stock compensation, if terms of exercise including the percentage of dilution are unclear.
+We generally consider to vote against the proposal in which there is a 10% or more dilution potentiality. - Stock compensation should be a long-term incentive and its plan should be aligned with a long-term corporate value growth.
+Considering that, we generally vote against the proposal which enables the beneficiaries to exercise whole rights vested in the subject year within two years.
+However, the beneficiary who retires during the subject year is the exception for this clause.
+We will carefully review its validity if the restricted period is regarded as too long. - We generally vote against the stock compensation granted to statutory auditors and the directors who become members of the audit committee under the audit committee system. - As directors who become members of the audit committee at the company with a three committee structure are required to perform duties as director, we consider the stock compensation for them differently from statutory auditors and the directors who become members of the audit committee under the audit committee system at the company with a statutory auditor structure. - We generally vote against the stock compensation granted to any third parties other than employees. - We generally vote against the stock compensation if it is judged likely to be used as a tool for takeover defense.